flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

                name: "plugin_name",
                dependencies: [],
                resources: [
-                   // If your plugin requires a privacy manifest, for example if it uses any required
+                   // If your plugin requires a privacy manifest, for example if it uses
-                   // reason APIs, update the PrivacyInfo.xcprivacy file to describe your plugin's
+                   // any required reason APIs, update the PrivacyInfo.xcprivacy file to
-                   // privacy impact, and then uncomment these lines.
-For more information, see
+                   // describe your plugin's privacy impact, and then uncomment these lines.
+                   // For more information, see:
                    // https://developer.apple.com/documentation/bundleresources/privacy_manifest_files
                    // .process("PrivacyInfo.xcprivacy"),